Mason-Austin/INDIVIDUAL-ASSESSMENT-vocab-YOU-lary/README.md

 - The ideal user for this application is any that wants to make vocabulary cards about tech stacks.

 ## Features <!-- List your app features using bullets!
 Do NOT use a paragraph.
 No one will read that! -->
--Users can create new vocabulary cards
+- Users can create new vocabulary cards
--Users can filter by tech
+- Users can filter by tech
--Users can filter by oldest-newest, newest-oldest, alphabetically -Users can sign in with google auth
+- Users can filter by oldest-newest, newest-oldest, alphabetically
+- Users can sign in with google auth

 ## Relevant Links <!-- Link to all the things that are required outside of the ones that have their own section -->
+***
 - [Check out the deployed site](https://masons-vocab-you-lary.netlify.app/)
 - [Wireframes](https://www.figma.com/file/1asf9N3jcZdRVy2HKpi8sv/Untitled?type=design&t=Qo5F0H385cTeFfgo-0)